icosalogic/IcosaLogic_Inverter_PWM/README.md

 - Configurable PWM frequency
 - Configurable dead time insertion
 - 1, 2, or 3 output lines
-- Supports half-bridge or T-type implementations
+- Supports half-bridge or T-type inverter implementations
+- Supports half-bridge DC configuration
 - Detailed configuration of ADC operations to balance speed and precision
 - Flexible scheduling of ADC readings, using arbitrary combinations of the following:
     - Run readings in parallel on the 2 ADCs